diantahoc/AniWrap/README.md

         }
 ```

-- Since AniWrap cache API requests, you can specify your own cache directory in the constructor
+- Since AniWrap cache API requests, you can specify your own cache directory in the constructor:

 ```csharp
 AniWrap.AniWrap api_wrapper = new AniWrap.AniWrap(@"C:\");